amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 They were using **Stripe** for recurring donations and had legacy Direct Debit subscriptions imported from an older provider, **Access Paysuite**.
 This process needed to be automated.

-### The problem: monthly manual imports 🤦
+### The problem: Monthly manual imports 🤦

 Here's what they were doing before this n8n flow existed: \
 Once a month, Melissa would export CSVs, manually match **Stripe / Access Paysuite / Recurring Donations / Opportunities**, and then import everything into Salesforce.

 This meant: \
-**Fundraising dashboards were always outdated** mid-month, and the process is time-consuming and error-prone.
+**Fundraising dashboards were always outdated** mid-month and the process was time-consuming and error-prone.

 **Solution**: I built **two main n8n flows**:
 1. **Stripe Subscription → Salesforce Recurring Donation (Update/Create)**
 2. **Stripe Recurring-only Payment → Salesforce Opportunity (Update)**

-&hellip;and a couple of subflows to match Contacts and Recurring Donations without duplicating nodes.
+And a couple of subflows to match Contacts and Recurring Donations without duplicating nodes.

-### Note regarding `Access_Paysuite_URN` ⚠️
+### Note Regarding `Access_Paysuite_URN` ⚠️

-This specific workflow is built for with historic Direct Debits that have an **`Access_Paysuite_URN`** stored as a custom field on the Salesforce Recurring Donation and Stripe's Subscription meta data.
+This specific workflow is built for organisations with historic Direct Debits that have an **`Access_Paysuite_URN`** stored as a custom field on the Salesforce Recurring Donation and Stripe's Subscription metadata.

 That URN is used as a *key part* of the matching logic.
-Most probably, your charity does not have this use-case.
-So, you'll need to update some of the n8n nodes to match your use-case and remove the URN dependency.
+Most likely, your charity does not have this use-case.
+So you'll need to update some of the n8n nodes to match your use-case and remove the URN dependency.
 Or [contact me if you need help updating the workflow](/contact).

 ---